ArturSpirin/test_junkie/README.md

 #### On Class Ignore
 On Class Ignore event is triggered when Test Junkie detects bad arguments being used for [@Suite](#suite) properties.
-For example, if you pass in empty parameters list, it does not make sense to run any tests in the suite becuase its it assumed that either the setup functions or the tests rely on those parameters and sense they are empty the test scenarios will not be accurate thus Test Junkie will ignore the suite.
+For example, if you pass in empty parameters list, it does not make sense to run any tests in the suite because its assumed that either the setup functions or the tests rely on those parameters and sense they are empty the test scenarios will not be accurate thus Test Junkie will ignore the suite.

 Make sure to include `exception` argument in the method signature, Exception object will be